c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    contiguous.
 -  The next character to print will be, at most, a cell's distance in both X and Y
--  There are specific functions to draw the possible 4 offsets ``plot_char_0()``, ..., ``plot_char_3()``
+-  There are specific functions to draw the 4 possible offsets ``plot_char_0()``, ..., ``plot_char_3()``
 -  There are specific functions to draw each of the 8 rows:
    ``plot_row_0()``, ..., ``plot_row_7()``
 -  There are three global pointers:
-   - ``$f6/$f7`` charset offset pointing to the character to be printed
+   - ``$f6/$f7`` offset to charset.
+Points to the character to be printed
    - ``$f8/$f9``, and ``$fa/$fb`` pointing to the current cell, and next cell in the bitmap